lacava/ode-strogatz/README.md

-# Strogatz's Ordinary Differential Equations Benchmark
+# Textbook Ordinary Differential Equations Benchmark

 This repository contains 2-state dynamic models adapted from Steven Strogatz's book "Chaos and Nonlinear Dynamics".
 They represent idealized dynamical systems from many fields of study.